This is the multi-page printable view of this section. Click here to print.

 The Advanced Filters use the GetFinding API call to fetch results.

-The following table lists some example attributes that you can use in your custom API calls.
+The following table lists some example attributes, you can use in your custom API calls.
 See also example combinations below.

 Attribute API Query